Jeffrey Alford: Biography

 He met Duguid on a bike trip in Tibet in 1985 and they were married in early 1986.
 They had two sons, and lived in Toronto, Ontario, Canada.
-The couple separated in 2009, and Alford now lives in a small village in Northern Thailand.
+The couple separated in 2009, and Alford went on to live in a small village in Northern Thailand.
+He died on 19 January 2024 in a hospital in southern Thailand.
+The cause was liver failure eventually brought on by a long-ago liver-fluke infection.